TTomatoZhang/DELeaning/README.md

 ## Extrinsic Embedding for Grassmannian

-## Extrinsic Embedding for Special Orthogonal Group
+## Extrinsic Embedding for Special Euclidean Group